Berberine for SIBO: Dosage, Benefits & Considerations

 Preclinical (lab and animal) studies suggest berberine has antimicrobial properties that may help inhibit certain bacteria associated with SIBO, such as E. coli, Enterococcus faecalis, and Klebsiella pneumoniae.

 Mechanisms include disrupting bacterial cell walls, inhibiting biofilm formation, and reducing pathogen adhesion to intestinal surfaces.
 Some small studies on herbal blends containing berberine (or sources like goldenseal/Oregon grape) have shown outcomes comparable to rifaximin for microbial balance in gut issues, and ongoing trials are exploring berberine vs. rifaximin.
+For more on how biofilms complicate SIBO treatment, see our guide to natural biofilm disruptors.

 However, direct large-scale human clinical trials on berberine specifically for SIBO are limited—evidence is emerging and not conclusive.
 Berberine is not a proven treatment or substitute for standard care.
 Any supportive use should be short-term, under professional supervision.